Hamilton puts Mercedes on pole in Russia

 Ferrari, whose record run of 81 successive races in the points ended in Japan, and outgoing champions Red Bull had a difficult session.

-Fernando Alonso and Kimi Raikkonen qualified eighth and ninth, but will both move up a place due to a gearbox change for McLaren's Kevin Magnussen, while Red Bull's quadruple world champion Sebastian Vettel managed only 11th.
+Fernando Alonso and Kimi Raikkonen qualified eighth and ninth while Red Bull's quadruple world champion Sebastian Vettel managed only 11th.

-Vettel will also move up a place to 10th after Magnussen dropped five places from sixth.

-"I think we knew it would be difficult for us here," said the German, who has yet to win this year.
-"Generally not able to get the best out of the car through the corners."

-Brazilian Felipe Massa fared even worse, with an engine problem dumping the Williams driver out in the first phase and leaving him 18th on the grid with Caterham's Marcus Ericsson ahead of him in 16th.
+Brazilian Felipe Massa fared even worse, with an engine problem dumping the Williams driver out in the first phase and leaving him 18th on the grid.

-Force India's Nico Hulkenberg also took a five place drop from 12th due to a gearbox change.

 Hamilton will be chasing his fourth win in a row on Sunday, and ninth of the season, while Mercedes look set to wrap up the constructors' championship for the first time.